Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

-Let $Q \subset \dS^3$ be a convex geodesic space-like polygon with more than three vertices, $V_Q$ be the set of its vertices, $e$ be its interior edge with endpoints $v_1$ and $v_2$.
-By $s$ we denote the de Sitter distance between $v_1$ and $v_2$.
-When we slightly vary the positions of $V_Q$ and take the convex hull, we may obtain a 3-dimensional polytope, whose boundary is naturally divided into two parts, both of which can be considered as variations of the intrinsic metric of $Q$.
+Let $Q \subset \dS^3$ be a convex geodesic space-like polygon with more than three vertices representing a face of $\tilde M(g)$, $V_Q$ be the set of its vertices, $\tilde e$ be its interior edge with endpoints $v_1$ and $v_2$ representing an edge $e$ of $\mc T$.
+We denote by $s$ the de Sitter distance between $v_1$ and $v_2$.
+When we slightly vary the positions of $V_Q$ and take the convex hull, we may obtain a 3-dimensional polytope, whose boundary is naturally divided into two parts, both of which can be considered as variations of $Q$.
 Let us restrict the attention to one of the parts, we call it \emph{upper}.
-If the deformation is small enough, this polytope has only space-like faces, and the angles of the vertices in the intrinsic metric of the upper part stay less than $\pi$.
-Let $N_Q \subset (\dS^3)^{V_Q}$ be a small enough neighborhood of the initial position of $V_Q$, for which this holds.
-Then we can identify a deformation of $e$ in the upper part, which is a broken line if $e$ is not an edge of the obtained polytope.
-Consider the length $l$ of $e$ as a function over $N_Q$.
-We need to show that it is a $C^1$-function.
+If the deformation is small enough, this polytope has only space-like faces, and the total angles at the vertices of the upper part in the intrinsic metric stay less than $\pi$.
+Let $X_Q \subset (\dS^3)^{V_Q}$ be a small enough neighborhood of the initial position of $V_Q$, for which this holds.
+Then we can identify a deformation of $\tilde e$ in the upper part, which is a broken line if $\tilde e$ is not an edge of the obtained polytope.
+Consider the length $\tilde l$ of $\tilde e$ as a function over $X_Q$.
+There exists a small neighborhood $Y$ of $g$ in $\mc P(M, V)$, over which the length $l$ of $e$ can be defined, and a smooth map $q: Y \ra X_Q$ such that $l=\tilde l \circ q$.
+Thus, it is enough to show that $\tilde l$ is a $C^1$-function.

 Now let $\mathcal T_1, \ldots, \mathcal T_r$ be all possible triangulations of $Q$.
 Fix some $\mathcal T_i$ and consider deformations of $Q$ triangulated with $\mathcal T_i$ under small variations of $V_Q$.
-Here the obtained polyhedral surface might become non-convex.
-We assume that $N_Q$ is small enough that for all $\mathcal T_i$ all faces of the deformed surface are space-like and all angles of the vertices in the intrinsic metric are less than $\pi$.
-Let $l_i$ be the length of $e$ under such deformations.
-Clearly, it is a smooth function in $N_Q$ as all the edge-lengths of $\mathcal T_i$ are smooth functions.
+Here the obtained polyhedral surface may become non-convex.
+We assume that $X_Q$ is small enough that for all $\mathcal T_i$ all faces of the deformed surface are space-like and all angles of the vertices in the intrinsic metric are less than $\pi$.
+Let $l_i$ be the length of $\tilde e$ under such deformations.
+Clearly, it is a smooth function in $X_Q$ as all the edge-lengths of $\mathcal T_i$ are smooth functions.
 For each $v \in V_Q$ we choose coordinates such that two of them, called \emph{horizontal}, are the coordinates of the projection of $v$ to the plane containing $Q$ in the initial moment, and the third, called \emph{vertical}, is the oriented length of a perpendicular from $v$ to this plane.
-The latter is a purely imaginary number, but we consider it as a real.
+Note that since the plane is space-like, the perpendicular is time-like, but here we consider its length as a real number (with the sign depending on the position of $v$ with respect to the plane).